-Senior debt is comprised of Senior Term Loan and Short Term Loan borrowed in equal amounts from five different lenders (Sumitomo Mitsui Banking Corporation (SMBC), Unicredit Bank AG, The Bank Of Tokyo-Mitsubishi UFJ Ltd., Norddeutsche Landesbank Girozentrale and Credit Agricole Corporate and Investment Bank) and bear interest at a margin over LIBOR.
-All senior debt is serviced on a six monthly basis, the Senior Term Loan is expected to amortise over the life of the project through to December 2033, the Short Term Loan was repaid in full during the period.
-The total carrying value of the Loans outstanding at 31 March 2018 amounted to £158,274k (2017: £162,554k).
+Senior debt is comprised of Senior Term Loan borrowed in equal amounts from five different lenders (Sumitomo Mitsui Banking Corporation (SMBC), Unicredit Bank AG, The Bank Of Tokyo-Mitsubishi UFJ Ltd., Norddeutsche Landesbank Girozentrale and Credit Agricole Corporate and Investment Bank) and bear interest at a margin over LIBOR.
+All senior debt is serviced on a six monthly basis, the Senior Term Loan is expected to amortise over the life of the project through to December 2033.
+The total carrying value of the Loans outstanding at 31 March 2019 amounted to £153,547k (2018: £158,290k).